gkulik-6581/WordCounter/README.md

 # WordCounter
-This program takes a phrase entere by the user and counts how many words were used
+This program takes a phrase entered by the user and counts how many words were used